 What is a relay Coil?
-The relay coil has many turns of copper wire wound around a bobbin in which iron core is situated.
-The resistance of the coil depends on the length of the wire and cross-sectional area of wire.
-When the voltage is applied across the coil, the coil set up a magnetic field which attracts the armature.
+The relay coil has many turns of copper wire wound around a bobbin in which the iron core is situated.
+The resistance of the coil depends on the length of the wire and the cross-sectional area of the wire.
+When the voltage is applied across the coil, the coil sets up a magnetic field that attracts the armature.
 The armature controls contact movement.
-The AC and DC relay are different in construction.
+The AC and DC relays are different in construction.

 The coil resistance of the AC and DC relay for the same voltage is different.
 The resistance of the AC coil is less as compared to the DC coil.
-The AC relay/contactor coil offers reactance when AC supply is applied across it.
-The inductive reactance of the AC coil offers more impedance and thus it limit the current.
+The AC relay/contactor coil offers reactance when an AC supply is applied across it.
+The inductive reactance of the AC coil offers more impedance, and thus, it limits the current.

-The AC coil has fewer number of turns as compared to the DC coil.
+The AC coil has fewer turns than the DC coil.

 I = E/R